scds/data-driven-stories/part2.md

 ---
 layout: default
-title: Part 2 - Visualize the data
+title: Part 2 - Wrangle the data
 nav_order: 5
 ---

-# Part 2: Visualize the data
+# Part 2: Wrangle the data

 In this part, we'll reshape the data into a more usable format and perform some preliminary data visualization to examine it.